 Please click on the link here: International Student Request Form

-The U.S. immigration regulations require F-1 students to report their address and phone number to the International Student Services office at the beginning of every semester.
-All international students are required to complete the mandatory check-in by February 1, 2019.
-Failure to do so will result in I-20 termination.
+The U.S. immigration law and regulations require F-1 students to report their address and phone number to the International Student Services office at the beginning of every semester.
+All international students are required to complete the mandatory check-in by Tuesday, September 3, 2019, 4:00pm.
+Failure to do so will result in I-20 auto-termination in October 2019.

 Please click on the link here: International Student Mandatory Check-in.